Dudaktan Kalbe

 Dudaktan Kalbe ("From the Lips to the Heart") is a Turkish television series.
 It stars Burak Hakkı and Aslı Tandoğan.
 It is the fifth adaptation of Reşat Nuri Güntekin's famous novel, Dudaktan Kalbe.
-The 2007 adaptation takes place in the modern-day.
-The series hasn't main character "Doctor Vedat".
-Lamia and Cemil haven't met in the novel.
+The 2007 adaptation takes place in the modern-day Turkey.
+The series doesn't include the main character "Doctor Vedat".
+While the characters Lamia and Cemil haven't met in the beginning of the novel, they already known each other in the series.

 Reşat Nuri Güntekin was one of the most well-known authors of his day and a well-known figure in Turkish literature and theatre.
 The melancholy and romanticism of Leo Tolstoy's books are remembered by Dudaktan Kalbe.
 It was published in 1923 and focuses on the struggle between ethics, loyalty, love and ambition.

 The television series ran for two seasons.
-This series is currently airing in Serbia as Plač violine on Prva TV at 19:20 from June 24, 2013.
+In 2013, this series aired in Serbia as Plač Violine on Prva TV at 19:20.

 Story

-The story concerns four main characters - Kenan, Lamia, Cemil and Cavidan - and the complicated relationships that develop as they experience the triumphs and tragedies of life.
-The supporting characters provide a colorful and realistic background and the settings showcase the beauty of the Turkish islands.
+The story concerns four main characters - Kenan (Burak Hakkı), Lamia (Aslı Tandoğan), Cemil (Yiğit Özşener) and Cavidan (Özge Özder) - and the complicated relationships that develop as they experience the triumphs and tragedies of life.
+The supporting characters provide a colorful and realistic background and the settings showcase the beauty of Turkish islands.

 Hüseyin Kenan is a sensitive and talented musician who has struggled to overcome the emotional pain of a difficult and poverty-stricken childhood, and the grudging charity of his relatives.
 His childhood was deeply marked by the suicide of his father while in prison for robbery, and the unkindness of his uncle, Saib Bey, who raised him.
-Kenan feels unworthy of his first love, Leyla, and sacrifices their relationship to travel overseas and focus on his career, becoming a famous violinist but suppressing his true feelings to attain his ambition.
+Kenan feels unworthy of his first love, Leyla (Fadik Sevin Atasoy), and sacrifices their relationship to travel overseas and focus on his career, becoming a famous violinist but suppressing his true feelings to attain his ambition.
 Kenan decides not to fall in love anymore.
 Kenan's cousin, Cemil, marries Leyla even though he knows she doesn't love him.
 He hopes that one day she will forget Kenan and turn to him, but his wife's continued coldness causes him deep anguish and despair.